bitsforeveryone/grapefruit/launcher/README.md

 ### Job File Usage
 Job files must contain two functions:
-- runJob(ip, log) -> runs the job on a given ip.  log is a function pointer that takes in n args as a string and prints to a log file (use log.writeLog() in place of print).
+- runJob(ip) -> runs the job on a given ip.
 This function should return the flag as a string if successful or False if unsuccessful.
-- fakeJob(ip, log) -> runs a fake job on a given ip. log is a function pointer that takes in n args as a string and prints to a log file (use log.writeLog() in place of print).
-Doesn't matter what this returns as it will be ignored.
-This should work similarily to runJob and will run at random time intervals
+- fakeJob(ip) -> runs a fake job on a given ip.
+This function should return anything but False.
+This will work similarily to runJob and will run at random time intervals

-Note: anything printed in the job file will be printed in STDOUT, so avoid that
+Note: anything printed in the job file will be printed to the job's log file